How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

 • Installing dependencies

-• Generating barcodes and QR codes in Laravel
+• Generating barcodes & QR codes in Laravel

 • Displaying them in Blade templates

-By the end, you’ll have a working barcode/QR code sticker system inside your Laravel project.
+By the end, you’ll have a production-ready sticker generation module inside your Laravel project.

 composer require milon/barcode